-- 7. An appreciation of natural resources is established in the community, fostering ecological awareness, participation, and a sense of place. - A. Continued use of remote cameras to photograph local wildlife and use photos for educational messaging, capital improvement project support, schools, newspapers, blogs, and presentations as time allows. - B. VLAWMO staff will develop story maps focused on wetland wildlife, frog and toad populations, and VLAWMO projects. - C. VLAWMO will produce Neighborhood Spotlight articles (successful cost-share raingardens, stewardship practices, and other best management practices) and Faces of Wetlands articles (featuring ecological knowledge on wetland wildlife while relating it to human activities). - D. VLAWMO will organize citizen science initiatives for community members to participate in.
-These include but aren't limited to LeafPack macroinvertebrate monitoring, pollinator monitoring, or picture posts (phenology).
+- 7. An appreciation of natural resources is established in the community, fostering ecological awareness, a sense of place, and civic participation. - A. Continued use of local wildlife photography and use of photos for educational messaging, capital improvement project support, schools, newspapers, blogs, and presentations as time allows. - B. VLAWMO staff will develop and maintain story maps focused on wetland wildlife, frog and toad populations, and VLAWMO projects. - C. VLAWMO will produce Neighborhood Spotlight articles (successful cost-share raingardens, stewardship practices, and other best management practices) and Faces of Wetlands articles (featuring ecological knowledge on wetland wildlife while relating it to human activities). - D. VLAWMO will organize citizen science initiatives for community members to participate in.
+These include but aren't limited to LeafPack macroinvertebrate monitoring or pollinator monitoring.
 Resulting data will be interpreted in terms of watershed health (PI 3-3-1).